cs18b030/Hand-Sign-Recognition-ASL/README.md

 **Data Augmentation**<br>
+The data collected by the team members was localised and in a few specific back-grounds and lightings.
+Thus initially the results in real-time application of the models specified above was not very encouraging, although the data augmentation when done while training the model improved the in general performance in real-time conditions

 **Model**<br>
+The following models were implemented :
+- Resnet-50 : this was a standard resnet50 which was trained with input as 100x100x3
+- CNN Model 1: this model has about a million parameters and is easy to train and predictions are fast, input is 100x100x3 RGB image.
+- Multi Input pipeline : this model was implemented with two input pipelines one takes 100x100x3 RGBimage as input and the other takes 100x100x1 grayscale image as input.

+Observations and inference made on the basis of performance of above models:
+- Resnet50: The model has a large number of parameters (23 million).
+Although the large size of the pipeline does not affect the speed of real-time predictions to a noticeable extent.
+- CNN Model 1: The model has about a million parameters i.e. the pipeline is light and predictions are fast, fit for real-time predictions.
+The performance of this model is similar to resnet with the improvement of speed and model size.
+- Multi-input pipeline model, this model was implemented in the hope to improve accuracy although it did not improve the performance.
+The model is slower than both the above models and hence not fit for real-time applications.

+**Real Time Implementation**<br>
 For real time, we created a fixed box, and placed our hand in the box.
 On pressing ‘p’, the model is prompted to generate a prediction for the given input image.
 The demo is in a way so that you can write a word on the screen by pressing ‘p’ again and again with different symbols.
 For the sole purpose of the demo, keypress = ‘e’ is used for backspace, ‘p’ is for prediction, ‘n’ for clearing the screen or ‘new’ word and spacebar for space.